 As mentioned, there are a variety of ways to calculate your credit score.
 As such, multiple versions of your credit score exist.
 That’s why you’ll often see a different credit score when you check with Equifax or TransUnion than you will with a private company like Borrowell or Credit Karma.

 Your “Free” Credit Score is Not Your “Beacon” Credit Score

 They Use Your Credit Data For Marketing Purposes

-Essentially, while these companies may sell seemingly helpful products, you’re giving them permission to access your official credit report and credit score.
+Essentially, you’re giving free credit score providers permission to access your official credit report and credit score.
 They can then use your information to send you marketing materials, loan offers, credit card offers, etc.

 They Get You With Other Offers

 While some may actually recommend good products that can help you, they may simply push products that will earn them more money.
 For example, you may be shown offers from service providers with very few requirements.
 These offers can be particularly appealing if you’ve had trouble getting approved for credit in the past.
 Of course, the products come with high rates and fees.

-Typically, the products that they predict will earn the best returns are pushed upon clients to compensate for the lack of profit that comes from their free credit monitoring service.
+Typically, the products that they predict will earn the best returns are pushed upon clients to compensate for the lack of profit that comes from their free credit score service.

 Your Client Credit Score Is Not Always Free